 PRIORITY ONE: RETRO GAMER CREW TO TELL THE STORY OF ALIENS VIDEOGAMES, THE STORY OF A PERFECT ORGANISM, ITS STRUCTURAL PERFECTION MATCHED ONLY BY ITS HOSTILITY.
 A SURVIVOR, UNCLOUDED BY CONSCIENCE, REMORSE, OR DELUSIONS OF MORALITY.
 ALL OTHER PRIORITIES...
-ARE RESCINDED t begins with a simple distress signal, a light blinking somewhere on the bridge of the commercial tug, USCSS Nostromo.
+ARE RESCINDED blinking somewhere on the bridge of the commercial tug, USCSS Nostromo.
 Owned by the Weyland-Yutani corporation, the Nostromo is en-route between a planet named Thedus and our very own Earth, lugging a mobile ore processing refinery behind it.
 As with all spacecraft, it's obligated to answer the beacon and investigate its source.
 Unless you've been in hypersleep for the last 40 years, you'll know that the signal is fake and the crew are expendable assets as the nefarious company attempts to procure the grisly creatures that reside on the planet of LV-426.